-These gluten free crackers are easy to make and they’ll fulfill your need to snack.
+This gluten free cracker recipe is easy to make.
+The resulting crackers are crispy and they’ll fulfill your need to snack.
 Bonus points because they taste like pizza!

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.